-Although extensive financing opportunities have been made available, credit is typically more accessible to market leaders, while smallholders often face approval challenges due to extensive documentation requirements, connectivity issues and other restrictions.
+Although extensive financing opportunities have been made available, credit is typically more accessible to market leaders, while smallholders often face approval challenges due to extensive documentation require-

+Investors who can mitigate the lending issues typically associated with rural applicants could tap into a substantial market in need of credit and financing opportunities. ments, connectivity issues and other restrictions.
 Overall, 38 percent of a 4,300 strong rural producer union, the Brazilian confederation of agriculture and livestock (CNA), have never received rural-specific credit approval.75 Rejection forces producers to seek non-specific bank loans with higher interest rates and less favorable repayment terms than are available through government programs.
 With nearly 3.9 million smallholder farms in Brazil, investors who can mitigate the lending issues typically associated with rural applicants could tap into a substantial market in need of credit and financing opportunities.76